 Over one year, Charlotte Mecklenburg Library trained over 1,000 parents, caregivers, reading buddies and non-profit staff on Active Reading, one of the most effective ways to improve literacy.

-In summers 2014-18, UrbanPromise elementary school students grew an average of 3.5 months in their reading ability.
+In summer 2020, UrbanPromise elementary school students grew an average of 4.4 months in their reading ability.
 This was the sixth consecutive summer that over 80% of students improved or maintained their reading ability.